 The steel-cut oats I bought are imported from Ireland under the company name “John McCann.”
 The arty label — if it’s not just a fake marketing ploy — features a “Certificate of Award” for the product from the 1876 International Exhibition in Philadelphia.
 That was America’s first World’s Fair, held for the 100th anniversary of U.S. independence.

-The exposition is where Eliza Scidmore made her reporting debut, at the age of 19.
-She covered the fair for the National Republican newspaper in Washington.
+The exposition is where Eliza Scidmore made her reporting debut, at the age of 19, writing for a Washington newspaper.

 The official name of the fair was the International Exhibition of Arts, Manufactures, and Products of the Soil and Mine.
 It sprawled across 256 acres in Philadelphia’s Fairmont Park, along the Schuylkill River.
 Three dozen foreign countries sent exhibits, as did many states, companies, and government agencies.
 About 30,000 businesses were represented.
 Including John McCann from Ireland, producer of Steel Cut Oat Meal.